antoine-sachet/FeatureMiner/README.md

 Then, the review is parsed and analysed, resulting in Summary object which can be further manipulated and from which structured data can be easily extracted.

-Printing the Summary to the console yeilds a raw report looking like this:
+Printing the Summary to the console yields a raw report looking like this:

 ```
 **### graphics : 1 positive / 1 negative ###**